jayc3-3/JOS/README.md

 ## How to run:
 ### QEMU:
 1. Download latest .iso from "releases"

 2. Install QEMU

 3. Run 'qemu-system-i386 -drive media=cdrom,format=raw,file=JOS.iso' from the command line

+### VirtualBox:
+1. Download latest .iso from "releases"

+2. Install VirtualBox

+3. Create new virtual machine with type 'Other' and version 'Other/Unknown'

 ### Real hardware:
 #### USB: